- Developers

 Which Technology Stack Should You Use to Build an Emoji App?

-You might be wondering about what technology stack to use.
+You might be wondering about what technology stack to use to build your mobile app.
 The decision-making process revolves around the following questions:

 1. Should you develop native mobile apps or cross-platform apps?